door2door-io/door2door-sdk-android-deprecated/docs/UserGuide.md

 		<td>loggerEnabled</td>
 		<td>boolean</td>
 		<td>true</td>
 		<td>Flag for enabling/disabling the logs coming from the library.
-The logs can be useful for debuging during the development, it is recommended to disable the logging for production.</td>
+The logs can be useful for debugging during the development, it is recommended to disable the logging for production.</td>
 	</tr>
 	<tr>
 		<td>applicationName</td>
 		<td>String</td>
 		<td>null</td>
-		<td>The name of the application that is send to the mobility analytics backend.
+		<td>The name of the application that is sent to the mobility analytics backend.
 This value will be later associated with the data sent by the application and be visible in the mobility analytics dashboard.</td>
 	</tr>
 	<tr>
 		<td>versionName</td>
 		<td>String</td>
 		<td>null</td>
-		<td>The version name that is send to the mobility analytics backend.
+		<td>The version name that is sent to the mobility analytics backend.
 This value will be later associated with the data sent by the application and be visible in the mobility analytics dashboard.</td>
 	</tr>
 	<tr>
 		<td>environment</td>